CanExport SMEs - Applicant’s guide

 8.1 Working with the Trade Commissioner Service

 The Canadian Trade Commissioner Service (TCS) helps Canadian companies navigate the complexities of international markets and make better business decisions.
 On the ground in more than 160 cities worldwide, the TCS shares market intelligence, uncovers opportunities for Canadian companies and helps to manage risk and reduce business costs.
 The TCS is a free service of the Government of Canada that helps companies prepare for international markets, assess market potential, find qualified contacts, resolve business problems, and provide advice on how to protect IP when doing business abroad.
-Step 9.8 of the TCS Step-by-Step Guide to Exporting provides basic information on protecting IP rights.
 For further guidance, please reach out to your trade commissioner.

 Applicants can find a trade commissioner responsible for their sectors in Canada and in international markets.

-For assistance with domestic Canadian markets, we invite applicants from the agriculture and agri-food sector to consult with Agriculture and Agri-food Canada.
+For assistance with the agriculture and agri-food sector in the domestic Canadian markets, Applicants are invited to consult with Agriculture and Agri-food Canada.

 8.2 Submitting an application